DiamondLightSource/ulims-json-schemas/sroot/zdemo/empty/readme.md

 This empty schema contains the minimum set of files required to create a schema.
-It can be copied into another scheme set of group and **must be edited** before the schema root is next tested.
+It can be copied into another scheme set or group and **must be edited** before the schema root is next checked.
 There are two files and four soft links.

 * **current.yaml** - the most important file used to build the latest version of a schema.